IgniteUI/help-topics/topics/02_Controls/igSparkline/00_igSparkline_Overview.md

 			</td>

             <td>
 Power Low trend line is a curved line that uses power function to draw a line.
 It is best to avoid zero (0) point as it is not valid for power function.
-Sparkline will not produce any errors, it will plot the o point, but from the power
+Sparkline will not produce any errors, it will plot the zero (0) point, but from the power
                     trend line prospective, the result will not be accurate.
 Power trend line uses data sets that compare measurements that increase at a specific rate.
 			</td>